 Pennsylvania’s six veterans homes house over 900 residents, with about 90% of them being men in their 80s.
 Studies show that men are statistically more susceptible than women for experiencing adverse effects from COVID-19 due to co-morbidity rates being higher in men.
 In Pennsylvania’s public and private long-term care facilities, women make up 70-80% of residents.

-We cannot speak for all long-term care facilities, but our Pennsylvania Veterans Homes are testing all employees and residents on a recurring schedule in accordance with CMS and PA Dept. of Health guidelines, as well as those who are demonstrating COVID-19 symptoms, such as a fever or cough.
+DMVA’S six Veterans Homes are testing all employees and residents on a recurring schedule in accordance with CMS and PA Dept. of Health guidelines, as well as those who are demonstrating COVID-19 symptoms, such as a fever or cough.
 We have taken great measures to safeguard our employees and residents.
-When the concerns over COVID-19 first surfaced, staff at the Department of Military and Veterans Affairs’ (DMVA) six veterans homes reviewed and updated infection prevention and control plans in preparation for a possible outbreak.
-DMVA also implemented heightened safety measures to include restricting visitors, canceling outings, discontinuing group activities, ceasing the use of volunteers, conducting daily health screenings for employees, and putting new admissions on hold.
+When the concerns over COVID-19 first surfaced, staff at our Veterans Homes reviewed and updated infection prevention and control plans in preparation for a possible outbreak.
+We also implemented heightened safety measures to include restricting visitors, canceling outings, discontinuing group activities, ceasing the use of volunteers, conducting daily health screenings for employees, and putting new admissions on hold.

 The challenges that DMVA veterans homes have faced are not different than what most other long-term care facilities are facing nationwide.
 Though we currently have adequate Personal Protective Equipment, such as N-95 masks, surgical masks, face shield, booties, head protection and gloves, we are continually working to stock these items, which are in shortage through standard supply chains.
 Early-on when dealing with COVID-19, we faced the same national challenge of being able to test our staff and residents, either at external testing sites or by using swab kits onsite.
 Though access to testing has improved, we are still working toward better testing capabilities with a quicker turnaround for test results.